Signs and Symptoms of Ovulation

 - Change in cervical position or firmness.
 The cervix goes through many changes as a woman ovulates.
-A woman may notice the clear signs of ovulation; her cervix will be soft, high, open and wet.
-For most women it will take some time in studying her body to be able to differentiate between what her cervix normally feels like and the changes it goes through during ovulation.
+During ovulation, the cervix will be soft, high, open and wet.
+For most women, it will take some time to be able to differentiate between what their cervix normally feels like and the changes it goes through during ovulation.

-These 3 main signs of ovulation can be studied and learned so that you can accurately predict your time of ovulation.
-Using the Fertility Awareness Method many women have used these signs to prevent or achieve pregnancy.
+These 3 main signs of ovulation can be studied and tracked so that you can accurately predict when you ovulate.
+The Fertility Awareness Method has helped many women use these signs to prevent or achieve pregnancy.

 Secondary Ovulation Symptoms